patrickziegler/spotify-recorder/README.md

 source env/bin/activate
 ```

 3. Build and install the package and its dependencies (in virtual environment).
-You may need to install the development files of `dbus-1` and `portaudio` for this.
+You may need to install the development files of `dbus-1` and `portaudio` for this
 ```bash
 pip install -r requirements.txt python setup.py install